makrai/notes/scialom2004-multiling-summ.md

   1. LM pre-trained on a large corpus of texts in multiple languages
   2. model fine-tuned in one or more pivot languages for which the task-specific data are available
-  3. inference: model applied to the different pre-training languages seen
+  3. inference: model applied to the different pre-training languages
-* significant performance gap between English and the target language, e.g. for classification (Conneau+ 2018) and
+* significant performance gap between English and the target language, e.g. for
+  * classification (Conneau+ 2018) and
-  * Question Answering (Lewis+ 2019) tasks.
-A similar
+  * Question Answering (Lewis+ 2019) tasks
-  * summarization (Chi+ 2019) obtaining, again, a lower performance than for
+  * summarization (Chi+ 2019) obtaining, again, a lower performance
 * For specific NLP tasks, evaluation datasets in several target languages, allowing to evaluate the progress of the field in zero-shot scenarios
 * future work, we plan to add
-  * other languages including Arabic and Hindi, and to
+  * other languages including Arabic and Hindi, and
   * adaptation of neural metrics to multilingual summarization

 # 2 Related Work 2